zimolzak/birthday-party/list.md

   **Kindle books** on that list.
 Completely fine to get any of these as a paper book, too (including used)!

-- Probably too crazy of an idea, but: Banjo ukulele?
+- Probably too crazy of an idea, but: Banjo ukulele (Rockin' Robin has a used one for $200)?
 Mandolin?
 Bass clarinet?

 - DeWalt **pressure washer,** $300.
 Like model DWPW2100.
 Yeah, I kinda still would use this.